 Battery and power bank capacities explained

 Power banks are basically portable batteries for your smartphone.
-If your iPhone or Android is running low on its own battery power, you can use a power bank to recharge it.
+If your iPhone or Android is running low on battery power, you can use a power bank to recharge it.
 As such, they’re great if you travel often or are on the go frequently.

 However, a 20,000mAh power bank does not mean you can transfer exactly 20,000mAh to your smartphone in a single charge.
 In practice, your phone will get less out of your power bank than 20,000mAh.
 In general, your power bank can transfer around two-thirds (66%) of its own battery power to your smartphone, and there are two main reasons for this.